 So when he and I became the youth pastors (and also small group leaders) at our local church and were handed a group of students who all came from broken homes, we immediately knew what we wanted to do.
 We wanted to model a Godly marriage.
 And we wanted to do that because we knew how we suffered in the beginning from the lack of exactly that.
 We knew the boys in our group were watching Jamie.
 We knew our girls were watching me.
 We knew because we had watched the adults in our lives, and we had either mimicked their mistakes or tried to correct them ourselves without knowing how.

-We didn’t have a perfect marriage.
-Eight years later, I can confidently say that we still don’t.
+We didn’t have a perfect marriage when we started leading students.
+Ten years later, I can confidently say that we still don’t.
 But we were aiming for better than what we had seen, and I think we did a pretty good job for a couple of kids whose parents made a mess of love.
 And while my heart was often broken for our students because they were experiencing so much of the hurts that we had when we were their age, we were also empowered to do something about it.
-So during worship, when we sat with our students, we worshipped together because we hadn’t seen that growing up.
+So during worship, when we sat with our students, my husband and I worshipped together because we hadn’t seen that growing up.
 When the pastor started the altar call, we would go up to pray together because no one had ever showed us how.
-And when we had seniors in our small groups that started dating, we even went on double dates with them so Jamie could nudge the guy and remind him to open the door for his date.
+And when we had seniors in our small groups that started dating, we went on double dates with them so Jamie could nudge the guy and remind him to open the door for his date.
 Or I could encourage her to settle for only the best because she was worth it.